zupzup/blog/thm-lazy-admin/post.md

 john pw.txt --wordlist=/opt/SecLists/Passwords/Leaked-Databases/rockyou.txt --format=RAW-MD5
 ```

-We use the `rockyou` password list and immediately get `Password123` as a password.
+We use the `rockyou` password list and immediately get the resulting password.

 With that, we can login to the Admin page!
 Nice.